1 Park St. Marathon, NY 13803

 - The designated COVID-19 safety coordinator is the Ms. Hoyt (607) 849-1228.
 The COVID-19 safety coordinator will be responsible for the continuous compliance with all aspects of the school’s reopening plan, as well as any phased-in reopening activities necessary to allow for operational issues to be resolved before activities return to normal or “new normal” levels.

-- Hybrid Plan and In Person with Heightened Health and Safety Plan ONLY - Day care will be offered to students in UPK-6th grade by the YWCA as long as the program meets district guidelines and protocols.
+- Hybrid Plan and In Person with Heightened Health and Safety Plan and Full In-Person ONLY - Day care will be offered to students in UPK-6th grade by the YWCA as long as the program meets district guidelines and protocols.
 There are no before and aftercare programs for grades 7-12.
 Day care will not be offered on site during Full Remote Learning.

 Daily Health and Temperature Screenings